 NSE Clearing's Business Continuity Planning (BCP) Policy has been approved by the Board.
 BCP Plan is aligned to BCP policy.
 BCP procedures too are in place to ensure rapid recovery and resumption of operations.
 Disasters have been classified into 4 levels depending on their intensity and recovery approach.
-BCP plan mentions four levels of disaster and respective recovery strategy within defined RTO as mentioned in BCP policy.
+BCP plan mentions four levels of disaster and respective recovery strategy within defined RTO (Recovery time objective) and RPO (Recovery point objective) timelines of 45 minutes and zero minutes respectively .
 In the eventuality of data loss, the last recognized trade and order number available at BCP would be declared to the market participants as mentioned in BCP policy.
 Identified Crisis Management team will declare disaster based on level of impact.
 Media management team is a single window for external communication as per direction from Crisis Management Team.